StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

-In a first experiment, we considered the role of using different string metrics on clone detection in StoneDetector.
-To this end, we have chosen a subset of the string metrics implemented in StoneDetector, i.e., the LCS-based metric, modified LCS-based metric, Levenshtein distance, Needleman-Wunsch, Hamming distance, and modified Hamming distance.
-The latter metric depicts a variant of the Hamming distance in which different path lengths are not penalized, in the sense that the difference between different paths is not included in the distance measure as a penalty.
-We refer the interested reader to Sect.~\ref{sec:metrics} for a short explanation of these string metrics.
-We analyze the role of a certain string metric by evaluating StoneDetector's recall and precision on BigCloneBench when using the respective metric and MD5 hashing, keeping the other parameters stable (cf. Table~\ref{tbl:configuration}).
-The results of this first experiment are shown in Table~\ref{tbl:metrics}.
+The results of this third experiment are shown in Table~\ref{tbl:metrics}.
 Note that we did not observe any differences in the results when using either MD5 or a simple 4-byte hashing and are therefore denoting the results for the standard LCS-based metric with 4-byte hashing for the sake of comparison with our previous work~\cite{DBLP:conf/icsm/AmmeHS21}.
 In summary, the shown results indicate that using the Needleman-Wunsch algorithm or the modified LCS-based metric achieves the best performance for clone detection.
 Compared with these metrics, the use of the Levenshtein distance yields a visible deterioration in the recall values for Moderately and Strongly Type 3 code clones, while precision remains the same.
 In contrast, the Hamming distance implies significantly poorer recall values when looking at the syntactically more deviating code clones, i.e., clones of Type 3 and Type 4.
 While the use of the modified Hamming distance results in improved recall values, it features the worst precision.
-However, we observed significantly shorter runtimes of StoneDetector in the case of using either variant of the Hamming distance.
-Using the Hamming distance resulted in a speed-up of approximately 3.5 compared to the other metrics.
+However, we observed significantly shorter runtimes of StoneDetector in the case of using the Hamming distance, as reported in Sect.~\ref{sec:scalability} and shown in Table~\ref{tbl:runtime}.
 As a rule of thumb to be taken from these measurements, we can thus state that the Hamming distance should be preferred over the other metrics when searching exact and near-miss clones, i.e., Type~1 and Type~2 code clones, due to its impact on shortening StoneDetector's runtime.